symsoft/ecc-api-guide/change-static-ip.md

-### Change Static IP
+### Change Static IP address

-Change the static IP of a subscription by issue a PATCH request on the _/ecc/v1/subscriptions/{type}:{id}_ path.
-The body of the request shall include the desired static IP.
+Change the static IP address of a subscription by issue a PATCH request on the _/ecc/v1/subscriptions/{type}:{id}_ path.
+The body of the request shall include the desired static IP address.

-Note that this feature is only applicable for subscriptions that have been enabled for static IP support as part of the onboarding process.
+Note that this feature is only applicable for subscriptions using an APN with static IP enabled.
+It will not affect the IP address of a susbcription using an APN with dynamic allocation of IP addresses.

 Only valid IPv4 addresses are allowed.